Get perfectly grilled salmon every single time with this easy and fool-proof step-by-step tutorial on How to Grill Salmon!

 Preheat and Prep

-Preheat gas or charcoal grill to 450°F – 475°F. High heat is crucial to getting that perfect sear on your salmon without overcooking it!
+Preheat a gas grill or charcoal grill to 450°F – 475°F. High heat is crucial to getting that perfect sear on your salmon without overcooking it!

-Then, remove moisture from salmon fillets by patting with a paper towel.
+Then, pat the salmon filets with a paper towel to remove moisture.
 Once your salmon has been patted dry, use a brush to brush olive oil onto all sides of each salmon fillet (yes, even the skin side!).

 Finally, generously season salmon fillets with salt and pepper.

-Once your grill has fully preheated, place salmon fillets directly on the grill, skin side down, and close the grill.
-Grill your fillets skin-side down for 6 minutes (yes, only 6 minutes!).
+Once your grill has fully preheated, place salmon fillets directly on the grill, skin-side down, and close the grill.
+Grill your filets skin-side down for 6 minutes (yes, only 6 minutes!).

 Then, flip the fillets and grill for an additional 2 minutes skin side up.
 This will give your salmon those perfectly seared grill marks.